Is this a Prime Time To acquire OGE Energy Corp. (OGE) stock - The Dwinnex

 Ratios:

-We take a closer look at OGE’s different ratios to gain a better understanding of the stock.
+Our goal is to gain a better understanding of OGE by taking a closer look at its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.60 and its Current Ratio is at 0.70.
 In the meantime, Its Debt-to-Equity ratio is 1.03 whereas as Long-Term Debt/Eq ratio is at 0.80.

 Upgrades & Downgrades